In both the book and movie:

-From the same scene: "...we also go to the same barber, although I have a slightly better haircut."
+- From the same scene in the book: "...we also go to the same barber, although I have a slightly better haircut."

 "No one wants the fucking red snapper pizza!
 A pizza should be yeasty and slightly bready and have a cheesy crust!
 The crusts here are too fucking thin because the shithead chef who cooks here overbakes everything!
 The pizza is dried out and brittle!"

-The chapter in the book where Bateman and his associates are trying to organize a dinner in a restaurant using conference call and mess everything up.
+- The chapter where Bateman and his associates are trying to organize a dinner in a restaurant using conference call and mess everything up.

 "In one issue... in one issue... let's see here... strangled models, babies thrown from tenement rooftops, kids killed in the subway, a Communist rally, Mafia boss wiped out, Nazis, baseball players with AIDS, more Mafia shit, gridlock, the homeless, various maniacs, faggots dropping like flies in the streets, surrogate mothers, the cancellation of a soap opera..."

-Again from the book, there's a fake TV talk show (think Maury Povich) that Patrick occasionally watches called The Patty Winters Show.
+- There's a fake TV talk show (think Maury Povich— or more likely Sally Jessy Raphael) that Patrick occasionally watches called The Patty Winters Show.
 The topics he mentions start out as pretty normal and mundane (Autism), but they quickly descend into nonsense ("Dwarf Tossing" "A boy who fell in love with a box of soap", and "UFOs That Kill").
 Later on, when Patrick's lost all touch with reality, the show has Bigfoot on as a guest, who Patrick claimed was "surprisingly articulate and charming", and finally...

 "On The Patty Winters Show this morning a Cheerio sat in a very small chair and was interviewed for close to an hour."